-An effective way to analyze the audience is a survey.
+An effective way for audience analysis is a survey.
 You should ask buyers about:

 - – how they feel when they buy your brand;

-- — with which image your product is associated;
+- – which image your product is associated with;

 - – what makes the brand useful, unlike others.